Backpacking Is Life · Updated June 2026

 Best for: routes hitting less common European destinations, existing Airalo users.

 The biggest established travel eSIM brand.
-Eurolink covers 42 countries — the widest of the three, including some Balkans, Eastern Europe, and Turkey that the smaller plans miss.
-App is functional, less polished than Saily.
+Eurolink covers 42 countries — the widest of the three, including some Balkans, Eastern Europe and Turkey that the smaller plans miss.
+The app is functional, if less polished than Saily.

 - 1 GB / 7 days — €4.50